As featured in our Destination Perth book!

 About the Product

 Since before Australia was settled by former Europeans and others, boomerangs were fashioned by native Aboriginal peoples to hunt and for sporting competition.
 They come in many shapes.
 The arms are carved in such a way that when it is thrown, it returns!
-The boomerang here is medium in size with a unique dot painting — also an Australian exclusive.
-It was carved by Josh Skeen, an Aboriginal artisan who’s not unlike Uwan, whom Raisa and companions meet in Destination Perth.
+The boomerang here is medium in size with a unique animal painting.
+Choose from an alligator, lizard, or kangaroo.
+It was carved by Joe Skeen, an Aboriginal artisan who’s not unlike Uwan, whom Raisa and companions meet in Destination Perth.
 With your purchase here, you support an ancient artform and those who practice it.
 Just like Raisa receives a boomerang at the end of the excursion book, so too can the special child in your life!

 Care and Cleaning:

 Wipe clean with a moist cloth, with or without using hand soap.
 Do not use rinse.
 Do not use brushes or any other abrasive surface to clean as this can damage the painted surface.

 This is a one of a kind, handmade item.
 No two will be exactly alike.
 We consider this a final sale, and you trust and accept the craftsmanship “as is.”